srcarlos/jasper-nodejs/README.md

 Yo need install on your server

-Java version "1.6.0" or latest
+Java version "1.6.0" or latest.
-Java(TM) SE Runtime Environment
+Java(TM) SE Runtime Environment.
-Java HotSpot(TM) 64-Bit Server VM
+Java HotSpot(TM) 64-Bit Server VM.

 ##Introduction

 This package aims to be a solution to compile and process JasperReports (.jrxml & .jasper files).

-This project start 3-Feb-2015 and finalize to 6-02-2014
+This project start 3-Feb-2015 and finalize to i dont know..

 ##License